-During 2010/11 across England and Wales, 3.3 million incidents of ASB were reported to the police;11 however the Home Office recognises that many other incidents of ASB are reported to agencies such as local councils and housing associations, or not reported at all.
+During 2010/11 across England and Wales, 3.3 million incidents of ASB were reported to the police; which had reduced to 2.1 million in 2013/14.
+It is also recognised that many other incidents of ASB are reported to agencies such as local councils and housing associations, or not reported at all.

-The government's 2012 white paper, 12 'Putting victims first - more effective responses to antisocial behaviour', sets out its plans to deliver on a commitment to introduce more effective measures to tackle ASB.
-This includes: focusing the response of ASB on the needs of victims; empowering communities to get involved in tackling ASB; ensuring professionals are able to protect the public guickly and; focusing on long term solutions.
+The government's 2012 white paper, 'Putting victims first - more effective responses to antisocial behaviour', sets out its plans to deliver on a commitment to introduce more effective measures to tackle ASB.
+This included: focusing the response of ASB on the needs of victims; empowering communities to get involved in tackling ASB; ensuring professionals are able to protect the public quickly and; focusing on long term solutions.